Royna2544/Lenovo-G50-80-Hackintosh/README.md

 4-1. execute "sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/(Your USB device name) (If you want to install macOS Catalina)

-4-2. execute "sudo /Applications/Install\ macOS\ Big\ Sur\ Beta.app/Contents/Resources/createinstallmedia --volume /Volumes/(Your USB device name) (If you want to install macOS Big Sur Beta)
+4-2. execute "sudo /Applications/Install\ macOS\ Big\ Sur.app/Contents/Resources/createinstallmedia --volume /Volumes/(Your USB device name) (If you want to install macOS Big Sur)

 5. Enter password of root (WARNING: THIS WILL WIPE DATA ON THE SELECTED DRIVE.
 BE EXTRA CAREFUL)
 6. Wait until the making of bootable macOS Drive finishs